 How are we to understand the very different systems of law found in other societies?
 On what grounds can we even define them as ‘law’?
 These questions are central for anthropologists of law.
 They are also faced, in more practical terms, by those concerned with the implementation of human rights regimes or involved in the promotion of good governance and democracy around the world.
 How do western models of law and legal practices relate to, conflict with, complement, or undermine the laws of the Hindu, Islamic, and Confucian worlds, or the legal practices and expectations of small communities in Africa and Amazonia?

 In this course we reflect upon the parameters and cultural specificity of our concept of law, while also asking what is distinctive about legalistic modes of thought, argument, and social organization.
 The course begins with classic studies in legal anthropology, conflict resolution, and social order.
 It moves on to consider empirical studies from the great legal systems of the world, including work by legal historians on Rome and the Hindu and Islamic worlds.
 We will discuss the role of literacy, rules, and texts, and the relations between law and justice, and relate them to recent work on human rights and international laws.

-Eight two-hour seminars are held in Hilary Term, on Thursdays from 3 to 5pm.
+Eight two-hour seminars are held in Hilary Term, on Tuesdays from 11 to 1pm.
 These are also offered to Master’s students in law, which provides a lively context for debate and discussion.
 All students are expected to contribute to the discussions on the basis of the assigned readings.